Good animal welfare depends on three components:

 Sows have a higher quality of life and are able to act naturally by building nests, rooting, wallowing and foraging.
 The piglets benefit from the free-range conditions until they are weaned.
 At weaning, the piglets are taken indoors and reared in extensive or intensive conditions.

 Piglets are born outside (without stalls or crates) and spend around half of their lives outside (around 3 months).

 Whilst there is no legal definition of ‘free-range pork’, a voluntary industry code in the UK requires that free-range pigs have permanent access to pasture: born outside (without stalls or crates) and then reared outside throughout their lives.

 In the best free-range and organic pig farms, the sows and the growing pigs are kept outside for their entire lives.
 The piglets stay with their mothers for longer (up to 6 to 8 weeks), mixing of unfamiliar pigs is reduced and tail-docking is not used.

 Free-range sow and piglets

 In the UK, pregnant sows are kept in groups and are often provided with straw for bedding, rooting and chewing.
-Around 40% of UK sows are kept free-range outdoors and farrow in huts on their range.
+Over 40% of UK sows are kept free-range outdoors and farrow in huts on their range.

 Alternatives to mutilations